1itromio/chat-app-gpt/README.md

-This project helps in establishing conversation with the GPT3 model using Chat Apps like WhatsApp
+This project helps in establishing conversation with the GPT3 model using Chat Apps like Telegram